5 Javascript and SEO Myths

 You don’t have to be an expert in both Javascript and SEO to develop a website that’s effective and engaging for users.
 In fact, successfully adding readable Javascript is easier than you might think.

 These mistakes often surface when developers get confused by Javascript limitations.
-Pages still need titles and tags, not matter how much Javascript is used.
+Pages still need titles and tags, no matter how much Javascript is used.

 Most of these myths surrounding Javascript and SEO are outdated practices that developers haven’t changed despite the updates to Google’s algorithm.
-They followed a set of rules five years ago and failed to modernize to help their clients.
+They followed a set of rules in the past and have failed to modernize to help their clients.

 If your website is struggling with platform limitations that are impacting SEO prospects, please contact us to schedule a confidential technology assessment.
-Within the assessment we will review JS delivery opportunities within your domain in efforts to drive SEO performance.
+Reach out to us today.